Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 ### 2024-01-09 - Changed idea of game so had to redo some stuff
 - Came up with new idea for wordle game
-- Deleted all unecessary components from previous version of game
+- Deleted all unnecessary components from previous version of game
 - (40 min)

 ## Tanzeem Hasan